Chinedu Dike

 He would ingest the drug in risky situations

-such as, while at the wheels of his car or
+such as while at the wheel of his car or on

-withdrawal symptoms as well as to revel in
+avoid the painful lows as well as to revel in

 the bliss of the drug's comforting warmth.

-At times he'd skip work 'chasing the dragon':
+At times he would skip work 'chasing the dragon':

 pursuing the out-of-reach elation levels of

-his initial euphoric high, swinging between
+his initial ecstatic highs, swinging between

-Always, his body would afterwards crash
+Always, his body would afterwards crash well

-below baseline, barely able to cater for
+below the baseline, barely capable to cater for

-to be the fun that it was intended to be.
+ceased to be the fun that it was intended to be.

 Like a vicious cycle the relief from the opioid,